deshithagallage/IPL-Winner-Prediction-2025/README.md

-# IPL Winner Prediction 2024
+# IPL Winner Prediction 2025

-This project aims to develop a machine learning model to predict the winner of the Indian Premier League (IPL) 2024.
-The model leverages historical IPL data, including team performance, player statistics, and match outcomes, to forecast the potential winners.
+This project aims to develop a machine learning model to predict the match winners of the Indian Premier League (IPL) 2025 matches.
+The model leverages historical IPL data from 2008 to 2024, including team performance, player statistics, and match outcomes, to forecast the potential winners.
 The project also includes a user-friendly interface for users to interact with the model and visualize predictions.

 The repository contains: